 Held every year on the third Thursday in October, World Values Day was created on the premise that when you take time to identify and reflect upon your values, you overwhelmingly act in ways that benefit your wellbeing and make the world a better place.
-Deepening our understanding of our personal values and how they help us (re)connect with our sense of self, with others, and with the world we live in – that’s what this year’s theme Reconnecting is all about.
+Deepening our understanding of our personal values and how they help us (re)connect with our sense of self, with others, and with the world we live in – that’s what the 2021 theme of Reconnecting was all about.

-One of the initiatives under the Reconnecting umbrella is Reconnect with Nature.
-To celebrate our reconnecting with nature on World Values Day, we asked vloggers, bloggers, influencers and ordinary folk to submit a nature photo (with or without them in it) and share their thoughts on how the photo represents the value(s) most important to them.
+One of the initiatives under the Reconnecting umbrella was Reconnect with Nature.
+To celebrate our reconnecting with nature on World Values Day 2021, we asked vloggers, bloggers, influencers and ordinary folk to submit a nature photo (with or without them in it) and share their thoughts on how the photo represents the value(s) most important to them.
 Here are the results – in alphabetical order of the value.

 Paul RYKEN used to run as a competitive athlete decades ago.
 He still runs – to stay healthy, both physically and mentally.
 One of his core values is wellbeing, but this photo represents another value that is important to him: achievement.